ember-cli-sentry/ember-cli-sentry/README.md

 This addon does **not**:

 * Generate the logging service for you.
+(You will need to generate one yourself)
 * Provide a Sentry key for testing.

 ## Install